 The efficiency of a motor connected to the adjustable frequency drive depends on magnetizing level.
-In general, the efficiency is just as good as with line operation.
-The efficiency of the motor depends on the type of motor.
+In general, the efficiency is just as good as with line operation; however, it depends on the type of motor.

 In the range of 75-100% of the rated torque, the efficiency of the motor is practically constant, both when it is controlled by the adjustable frequency drive, and when it runs directly on line power.